dantegates/dantegates.github.io/_posts/2018-05-11-a-brief-primer-on-conjugate-priors.md

 ---

-This post attempts to indroduce conjugate priors and give some intuition as to why they work.
+This post attempts to introduce conjugate priors and give some intuition as to why they work.
 While this post focuses largely on the technical details of conjugate priors, my next post will focus on conjugate priors in practice.

 Consider the well known equation expressing Bayes' theorem